luohongk/some-stars/README.md

 *   [2dust/v2rayN](https://github.com/2dust/v2rayN) - A GUI client for Windows, Linux and macOS, support Xray and sing-box and others

 *   [mahoshojo0805/ContestPrograms](https://github.com/mahoshojo0805/ContestPrograms) - 测绘技能大赛程序

-*   [Code52/carnac](https://github.com/Code52/carnac) - A utility to give some insight into how you use your keyboard

 ## Swift